igor-mendix/envoy-extproc-rust/README.md

 The gRPC server implemented in `src/main.rs` acts as a dummy processor.
 Its primary function is to:

 * Listen for incoming gRPC requests from Envoy on port `50051`
-* For each HTTP request phase (request headers, response headers, request trailers, response trailers), it **adds a custom HTTP header**.
+* For each HTTP request phase (request headers, response headers, request trailers, response trailers), it adds a custom HTTP header.
 For example, it adds `x-processed-by-rust-request: my-ext-processor` to request headers and `x-processed-by-rust-response: my-ext-processor` to response headers
 * It allows the request and response bodies to pass through without modification
 * Supports gRPC reflection for easier inspection